Social programme overview

 - It will start at the last point of the guided visit to Barcelos city centre*;

-- Please ware very comfortable walking shoes and clothes;
+- Please wear very comfortable walking shoes and clothes;

 - Please bring sunscreen and a hat;